noraalqassim/Tanzanite-Store-Back-End/Screenshots/ERD.md

 - **Category ↔ Gemstone**: One-to-Many between Category and Gemstone.
 Each category can have multiple gemstones.

-- **OrderGemstones ↔ Jewelry**: One-to-Many between OrderGemstones and Jewelry.
-Each OrderGemstones piece has multiple jewelry.

-- **OrderGemstones ↔ Gemstones**: One-to-Many between OrderGemstones and Gemstone.
-Each OrderGemstones piece has multiple Gemstone.
+- **Jewelry ↔ Gemstones**: One-to-Many between Jewelry and Gemstone.
+Each Jewelry piece has multiple Gemstone.

 - **Order ↔ OrderGemstones**: One-to-Many between Order and OrderGemstones.
 An order can contain multiple gemstones/jewelries.

 - **Order ↔ Payment**: One-to-One between Payment and Order.
 Each order has one payment associated with it.

-- **Cart ↔ User**: One-to-One between Cart and User.
-Each user has one cart.

-- **Cart ↔ Order**: One-to-Many between Cart and Order, as a cart can have multiple orders.

 - **User ↔ Review**: One-to-Many between User and Review.
 Each user can write multiple reviews.